Bottle Refusal Tips: Step-By-Step Guide

 Position Description Tips

 Upright Position Hold your baby upright against your chest.
-This can mimic breastfeeding.
+Pause often and watch for stress cues.

 Staying Calm and Patient

-• Celebrate small victories, even if your baby takes just a few sips.
+• Celebrate small wins, even a few calm sips.

 Monitoring Progress and Adjusting Strategies